anshagarwxl/Sepsis-Early-Prediction/README.md

 Here is the corrected, well-formatted project structure that you can copy and paste into your GitHub README file.
 It uses proper indentation to show the hierarchy of files and folders.

+To fix the project structure image to a proper and readable format, you need to use a tree-like hierarchy that's easily understood and commonly used in README files.
+The provided image shows a flattened, linear structure that's difficult to parse.

+## 📂 Corrected Project Structure

+Here is the corrected, well-formatted project structure that you can copy and paste into your GitHub README file.
+It uses proper indentation to show the hierarchy of files and folders.

 ```
 sepsis-rag-assistant/
 ├── app.py                # Main Streamlit app entry point